hazy/synthpop/ROADMAP.md

 # Synthpop - Roadmap

-This document describes the planned roadmap in no particular order.
+This document describes the planned roadmap in no particular order:

 1. Create better roadmap
 2. Add support for `predictor_matrix`